011ivand3r/tTales/content/page/about.md

 Hi, I'm **Hans Ollivander (han5 011ivand3r)**.
 I am a student and dreamer.
 As a student, I ask questions and seek for digestible answers.
 Generally, it is followed by me trying to contradict my brain with wrong answers.
 And a dreamer, because that's where freedom is.

 I am passionate about human space exploration, machine learning and storytelling.
 I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.
+I believe technological advancement for making life interplanetary is the only future that's exciting enough.
 I consume books, articles, podcasts and documentaries on them.
 And talk to people about them (Not as much I want to!
 So why not get in touch!).

+I am also a football/soccer content creator.
+I have a [YouTube Channel](https://www.youtube.com/channel/UCYvbqYvGvhXCoIud49NfvKA) where I talk about football tactics.

 I enjoy running and playing chess.
 Although, I'm quite a novice at both.
 But, I hope to participate in some events in future.
 And of course, I sleep a lot.
 ___